woodleighjATWIT/individualdatasciproject/README.md

 ## Results
+These graphs provide many answers to a broad number of possible questions, including the questions this project set out to find the answers to.

-### What kinds of crimes are committed in boston?
+### [What](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/what.py) kinds of crimes are committed in boston?
 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/AllReportedCrimesbyOffense.png)
 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/What_Top20CrimesOverTime.png)
 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/What_CrimesOverTime.png)

+The answer to the first question, 'what crimes are being committed in boston?', is that there are many crimes being committed but there are a few that really stand out.
+Firstly, motor vehicle accidents are the number one most reported crime.
+This makes sense in Boston with its notoriously difficult and confusing roads.
+Its also of note that larceny is the most popular UCR Part 1 crime, even coming in third overall, while homicide is distinctly not present.
+There was only a total of 161 homicides reported, making up 0.05 percent of crime reports.
+So, although theres a larceny is popular, the odds of getting killed in boston are extremely low.

-### When are crimes most committed in boston?
+### [When](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/when.py) are crimes most committed in boston?
 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/When_AverageNumberofAllCrimeByMonth.png)
 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/When_AverageNumberofCrimeByDayofTheWeek.png)
 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/When_AverageNumberofAllCrimeByHour.png)

+The results for the second question, 'when are crimes being committed?', were largely conclusive.
+Crime is relatively stagnent throughout the year expect for a small decline around the new year and a sharp all around the board increase in August.
+The sharp spike could potietnally be related to an increase in new people from all the new college freshman moving onto campus.
+Crime also experienced an uptick on Fridays and fell below normal levels for the rest of the weekend.
+Finally, we saw crime peak around 6pm during rush hour and slowly start to decrease as night falls and morning comes around.

-### Where are crimes most committed in boston?
+### [Where](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/where.py) are crimes most committed in boston?
 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/Where_AllCrimesbyDistrict.png)
 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/Where_URCCrimesbyDistrict.png)
 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/Where_URCCrimesbyStreet_3.png)
 ![](https://github.com/woodleighjATWIT/individualdatasciproject/blob/main/Where_AllCrimesbyStreet_3.png)

 ### Question Answers
-These graphs provide many answers to a broad number of possible questions, including the questions this project set out to find the answers to.
-The answer to the first question, 'what crimes are being committed in boston?', is that there are many crimes being committed but there are a few that really stand out.
-Firstly, motor vehicle accidents are the number one most reported crime, followed by larceny.
-Looking at the graphs we can see that although serious UCR 1 crimes are committed, it is majority larceny based along with other acts of stealing.
-There are very few homicides being reported.

-The results for the second question, 'when are crimes being committed?', were largely conclusive.
-Crime is relatively stagnent throughout the year expect for a small decline around the new year and a sharp increase in August all around the board.
-The sharp spike could potietnally be related to an increase in new people from all the new college freshman moving on campus.
-We also saw crime increase on Fridays and fall below normal levels for the rest of the weekend.
-Finally, we saw crime peak around 6pm during rush hour and slowly start to decrease as night falls.